-Because we know that this heat leads to vapor lock, any way to reduce it helps.
+Because we know that heat leads to vapor lock, any way to reduce it helps.
 Plus, if you can keep the fuel lines cooler, the engine should keep running as it should.

 3. Add Electric Fuel Pump

-If you put a low-pressure electric fuel pump in the system, you can help prevent vapor lock.
+If you put a low-pressure electric fuel pump in the system, that can help prevent vapor lock.
 When the original mechanical fuel pump gets too hot, it’s time to make some modifications to the system.

 4. Add a New Fuel Line